pretix/pretix-docs/docs/topics/gift-cards.md

 ### Gift card settings

 The organizer page has general settings for gift cards.
-Both of these settings only apply to gift cards issued **after** these settings have been saved.
+Both of these settings only apply to gift cards issued **after** they have been saved.
-They do not apply retroactively to previously created gift cards.
+They do **not** apply retroactively to previously created gift cards.
 It therefore makes sense to finalize your decisions on these settings before you sell or manually issue any gift cards.

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)

 Navigate to [Your organizer] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "General" and open the "Gift cards" tab.
 This page allows you to make organizer-level settings for gift cards.
 You can choose how many years gift cards are valid for.
 If you enter a number here, then gift cards will expire after the specified period has passed at the end of the calendar year.